alabou/bcp-006-01/docs/NMOS With H.264.md

   - The `packetization-mode` format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
   - The `sprop-interleaving-depth`, `sprop-deint-buf-req`, `sprop-init-buf-time` and `sprop-max-don-diff` format-specific parameters SHOULD be included with the correct value unless it corresponds to the default value if the `packetization-mode` equals one of the interleaved modes.
   - The `sprop-parameter-sets` MUST always be included if the Sender `parameter_sets_transport_mode` property is `out_of_band` or `in_and_out_of_band`.

+Informative note: The Flow bit_rate information is assumed to be conveyed according to the rules of the standards being implemented by the device.
+In some scenarios the encoding is not declared out-of-band through the SDP transport file but in-band through the coded stream.

 - [ ] The SDP file at the `manifest_href` MUST comply with the requirements of RFC 7798 in the [Usage in Declarative Session Descriptions](https://www.rfc-editor.org/rfc/rfc7798.html#section-7.2.3) mode of operation.
 The SDP Offer/Answer Model described in RFC 7798 is not supported.
 The `fmtp` source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.
 The `tx-mode` parmeter of the SDP transport file SHALL always be set to SRST (Single RTP Stream Transport).